 Apart from this, he also ensures that the residential project proceeds and completes as per the planned schedule.
-He acts as a guardian angel of the project ensuring every aspect of construction is in your favour, minimizing wastage and increasing efficiency.
+He acts as a guardian angel of the project, ensuring every aspect of construction is in your favor, minimizing wastage and increasing efficiency.
 He also negotiates with the contractor on your behalf, among numerous other things.

 Minimizes the Life-cycle Cost of the Project:

-It is a well-known fact that the total cost of construction is only 25 per cent of the life-cycle cost.
-Although, reducing the upfront cost is all well and good.
-It would be best if you also reduced the remaining 75 percent cost of the building.
+It is a well-known fact that the total cost of construction is only 25 percent of the life-cycle cost.
+Although reducing the upfront cost is all well and good.
+It would be best if you also cut the remaining 75 percent cost of the building.

 During the life of a house, the upfront cost becomes insignificant in front of the maintenance and operations cost of a project.
 Working with the design team and the architect allows you to make wise decisions regarding the materials and equipment.
 One can choose materials that would cost less in the long-run.

 Apart from this, He ensures that the House is built as per the latest construction technology by selecting the right building and construction materials.

 A well Designed House Improves Quality of Life & Health:

 A house well constructed with the help of the right professionals adheres to all the safety procedures.
 We often fail to acknowledge the importance of health in terms of money saved.
 The Architect creates a house that is safe, comfortable, enjoyable, and safe to grow in.